Awards and Grants

 The Colorado Language Arts Society annually awards up to two $500 grants to support and encourage early career English Language Arts teachers.
 Each award also includes complimentary registration for the CLAS Fall Conference and the Colorado Teen Literature Conference.
 The application requires a completed grant application form (above), two letters of recommendation addressing your current and/or potential strengths as an English/Language Arts teacher; and an original essay (maximum 800 words; typed and double-spaced; 12 pt. font) that addresses (1) why you have chosen a career in education; and (2) how this grant will make you a better teacher.

 For: adults who advocate for teens, and who are interested in Young Adult Literature and the authors who write for the teen audience

-Application: on the Colorado Teen Literature Conference website after November 15, 2017
+Application: on the Colorado Teen Literature Conference website after mid-November

 The MAGWHICH grant is available to assist an adult who might otherwise be unable to attend the Colorado Teen Literature Conference.
 The grant includes conference registration ($75) and meals (a light breakfast and catered brown-bag lunch).
 Grants are awarded before general registration opens.
 If you do not receive a grant you may register for the conference starting the first Monday in February.

 Do you have a high school colleague who deserves recognition for excellence in teaching?
 If so, please nominate him or her to receive the NCTE Secondary Section Teacher of Excellence Award.
 Each affiliate of NCTE is encouraged to identify one teacher for the award; winners will be honored at the Secondary Section Luncheon at the annual NCTE Convention in November.
 Nominating letters may be from a colleague, supervisor, administrator, parent, or student.